 Your girl can visit the magical world of fairies, meet a ballerina, solve a mystery at camp, travel to Europe and even learn digital photography.

-So, check out our 2013/2014 Program Guide and see just how many ways a girl can be a Girl Scout.
-Or, click here for a "snapshot" calendar that features all programs, trainings and council events by month.
+So, check out our 2014/2015 Program Guide* and see just how many ways a girl can be a Girl Scout.

 Have questions?
 Contact our registrars at 401.331.4500 or 800.331.0149.